MarkovD/TrainingNexus/LAB01/LAB01_instruction.md

 ## Let's Get Started!

+We need to perform 5 steps to configure a vPC:

 ### Enabling features

 The first thing to do when working with Nexus switches is to activate the required features.
 For this lab we need to enable two features: **LACP** and **VPC**.